happypandax/happypandax/INSTALL.md

 1. Install Homebrew (this makes everything easier)
   - Open Terminal
   - Run the following
-   + ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+   + `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
-   + brew update && brew upgrade --all
+   + `brew update && brew upgrade --all`
-2. Install Python3, PyQt5, and sip
+2. To install Python3, PyQt5, and sip (*still in Terminal*)
-  - Run the following
-   + brew install PyQt5
-3. Install Requests, BeautifulSoup4, Watchdog, and Scandir
-  - Run the following
-   + pip3 install requests
-   + pip3 install beautifulsoup4
-   + pip3 install watchdog
-   + pip3 install scandir
-   + pip3 install rarfile
+   + `brew install PyQt5`
+3. To install other dependencies
-4. Download HappyPanda
+  - Download HappyPanda
-  - Go to github.com/Pewpews/happypanda
+    + Go to github.com/Pewpews/happypanda
-  - Press the "Download ZIP" button
+    + Press the "Download ZIP" button
-  - UnZip happypanda-master.zip
+    + UnZip happypanda-master.zip
-  - Open the happypanda-master folder
+    + Open the happypanda-master folder
-  - Put the res folder inside the version folder
+    + Put the res folder inside the version folder
+  - In Terminal, navigate to the happypanda-master folder (E.g.: `cd /where/ever/you/put/the/folder/happypanda-master`)
+    + Write `pip3 install -r requirements.txt`
 5. Running HappyPanda
   - Run the following
-   + cd /where/ever/you/put/the/folder/happypanda-master/version
+   + `cd /where/ever/you/put/the/folder/happypanda-master/version`
-     + (For example cd /Users/username/Downloads/happypanda-master/version)
+     + (For example `cd /Users/username/Downloads/happypanda-master/version`)
-   + python3 main.py
+   + `python3 main.py`